avanhatt/cs2110-labs-public/lab5/instructions.md

 3. Create a local variable to store the old array.
 4. Set the backing array to a new array with the new size.
 5. Remember to update/reset any fields tracking the size, now that you have a new (empty) backing array.
 6. Add the items from the old table to the new array.
-You can use your existing `add` method!
+You can use your existing `put` method!

 </details>